fengyuanchen/cropper/README.md

 - **offsetX**:
   - Type: `Number`
   - Default: `0`
-  - Moving size (px) in the horizontal direction
+  - Moving size (px) in the horizontal direction.

 - **offsetY**:
   - Type: `Number`
-  - Moving size (px) in the vertical direction
+  - Moving size (px) in the vertical direction.
-  - If not present, its defualt value is `offsetX`
+  - If not present, its defualt value is `offsetX`.

 Move the canvas (image wrapper).